 2. For UAS-type UE, UAS authentication is performed for UAV.

 NOTE 2: UAV authentication is not addressed in this solution.
-This steps is to indicate pairing is for authenticated and authorized UAV.
+This step is to indicate pairing is for authenticated and authorized UAV.

 3. USS/UTM authorize UAV and UAVC pairing